MyrTheMoth/Guard-Bot-Plugins/README.md

 The important variables and settings are commented in the code, here's the most important parts:

-- `active`: A Boolean, if true, the bot will issue Captcha challenges, can be turned off and on with a `/captcha on|off` command.
+- `active`: A Boolean, if true, the bot will issue Captcha challenges.
 - `challengeTimeout`: An Integer, the time in seconds a new member will have to answer the challenge before being kicked out.
 - `kickCooldown`: An Integer, the time in seconds a new member will be kicked out of the chat for after failing to answer within the challenge time or exceeding the max attempts.
 - `strict`: A Boolean, if true, the bot will delete all messages the user posted during the challenge, whether they pass or fail, for clean up.